mazzo23/raspiMPDytDLer/README.md

 #################################
 this guide assumes you already have a clean raspbian with all nessesary network stuff installed and ready to go. here is where we start.
-Basic intsall routine for all Linux distros(i guess).
+Basic install routine for all Linux distros(i guess).

 #################
 #ssh into raspi #